Shazolpersonal/TalkTerms-AI/README.md

 ## 1. Vibe & Philosophy

 *   **Core Vibe:** Empowering, Confident, Trustworthy, Calm.
 We are not just building a 'negotiation app'; we are building a trusted AI Negotiation Coach.
-It is designed to be a reliable partner during life's stressful moments, replacing fear with confidence and clarity.
-*   **User Feeling:** The primary goal is to inspire trust.
-Upon first interaction, the user should feel: "Finally, someone is on my side to help me get what I deserve."
-The user interface (UI) must be clean, uncluttered, and professional.
+*   **User Feeling:** The primary goal is to build trust and alleviate the user's core fear: "Does this really work?".
+The UI must be clean, professional, and reassuring.
-*   **Design Philosophy:** "Calm Professionalism".
-This translates to soft, accessible colors, rounded corners (`8px` radius), and generous spacing.
-Avoid aggressive colors, sharp edges, or jarring animations.
+*   **Design Philosophy:** "Serene Digitalism".
+A clean, modern aesthetic with a human touch.
+This means generous whitespace, soft shadows, beautiful typography, and subtle, meaningful animations.
+We will utilize a "Bento Grid" layout for a structured yet visually appealing presentation.

 ---